The Power of Matching for Online Fractional Hedonic Games

 We reach the end of the first part of Phase~$i$ and have established a pair of agents $\{a'_i,b'_i\}$ together with their sets $L_i^a$ and $L_i^b$.
 Note that the coalitions $\{a'_i\}\cup L_i^a$ and $\{b'_i\}\cup L_i^b$ are ``star'' coalitions as in the prerequisites of \Cref{lem:stareval}.

 We now start the second part of Phase~$i$.
+In this part, further agents arrive that are new leaves to $a'_i$ and $b'_i$.
+Compared to $y_i$, the weight on their connecting edges is increased by $\epsilon_i$.
+We continue until for each of $a'_i$ and $b'_i$, further sets of $\ell_i$ agents have arrived.
+This means that we have now grown starts with a slightly larger value.
+We repeat the same with increasingly larger valuations in further increments of $\epsilon_i$.
+The second part of Phase~$i$ ends once throughout this procedure, the edge $\{a'_i,b'_i\}$ gets dissolved.

-New agents for potential star coalitions with slightly higher valuations arrive in this phase.
-We set $L_i^{a,0} := L_i^a$ and $L_i^{b,0} := L_i^b$.
+We now formalize this idea.
+Set $L_i^{a,0} := L_i^a$ and $L_i^{b,0} := L_i^b$.
 We proceed as follows until the algorithm dissolves a coalition and forms a new coalition of positive welfare.
-For each $j\ge 1$, we let a set $L_i^{a,j}$ with $\ell_i$ agents arrive that have a valuation of $y_i + j\epsilon_i$ for $a_i$, $0$ for already arrive agents in $L_i^{a,j}$, and a sufficiently large negative valuation for all other agents.
+For each $j\ge 1$, once all agents in the sets $L_i^{a,j-1}$ and $L_i^{b,j-1}$ have arrived, we proceed as follows.
+We let a set $L_i^{a,j}$ with $\ell_i$ agents arrive that have a valuation of $y_i + j\epsilon_i$ for $a_i$, $0$ for already arrived agents in $L_i^{a,j}$, and a sufficiently large negative valuation for all other agents.